Blog

 Naming Things Is Hard - And It Matters More Than You Think

 The obsessive process of naming products and projects.
-Why naming is the first design decision you make, and it shapes everything that follows.
+Why the right name shapes everything that follows - and why most names fail before the product even launches.

 Read